VectorsMap-04/real-time-data-ingestion-and-processing-for-word-count-application/README.md

-# Real-Time Word Count using Kafka and PySpark
+# Real-Time Data Ingestion and Processing for Word Count Application

 A real-time stream-processing project that receives text messages through Apache Kafka and processes them using PySpark Structured Streaming to calculate and display word frequencies.